seebi/cimd/README.md

 ## Motivation

-To provide a fast overview of recent pipelines in a GitLab-managed repository, this project provides the backend and frontend capabilities to extend the GitLab pipeline list with a custom metadata column.
+To enable a fast overview of recent pipelines and their metadata in a GitLab-managed repository, this project provides the backend and frontend capabilities to extend the GitLab pipeline list with a custom metadata column.

 GitLab already has some metadata mechanisms (e.g. [coverage patterns](https://docs.gitlab.com/ee/ci/testing/code_coverage.html#test-coverage-examples)), but they are limited to a specific scope.

-The basic idea of this project is to prepare and provide metadata artifacts on a well-known position, which can be easily fetched and parsed by a custom user script to extend the pipeline list with metadata item representations.
+The basic idea of this project is to prepare and provide extensible metadata artifacts on a well-known position, which can be easily fetched and parsed by a custom user script to extend the pipeline list with metadata item representations.

 ## Features